simphotonics/exception_templates/README.md

 ## Introduction

-The library [`exception_templates`][] provides parameterized classes based on Dart Exception and Error.
+The library [`exception_templates`][exception_templates] provides parameterized classes based on Dart `Exception` and `Error`.
 The classes allow throwing and catching exceptions characterized by their type argument without the need to create library specific implementations.

 ## Usage

 To use this library include [exception_templates] as dependency in your `pubspec.yaml` file.
+The program below demonstrates how to throw and catch objects of type `ExceptionOf<T>`.
+Colour output can be globally enabled or disabled by setting the field `colorOutput`.

 ```Dart
 import 'package:error_template/error_template.dart';